meltwater/gen_rmq/README.md

 - durable `gen_rmq_in_queue_error` queue created or redeclared.
 It will be bound to `gen_rmq_exchange.deadletter`
 - durable topic `gen_rmq_exchange` exchange created or redeclared
 - durable `gen_rmq_in_queue` queue created or redeclared.
 It will be bound to `gen_rmq_exchange` exchange and has a deadletter exchange set to `gen_rmq_exchange.deadletter`
-- every `handle_message` callback will executed in separate process.
+- every `handle_message` callback will executed in separate supervised Task.
 This can be disabled by setting `concurrency: false` in `init` callback
 - on failed rabbitmq connection it will wait for a bit and then reconnect

 There are many options to control the consumer setup details, please check the `c:GenRMQ.Consumer.init/0` [docs][consumer_doc] for all available settings.